MIDS-scaling-up/v2/week01/hw/Readme.md

 ```

 ### Run the base Docker Image for the Jetson
 Most of the work  in the class will require a Docker base image running Ubuntu 18.04 with all the needed dependencies.
-For the first time, in July 2019, Nvidia has released an officially supported base container!
+For the first time, in July 2019, Nvidia has released an officially supported base cuda container!
 Please register at the [Nvidia GPU Cloud](http://ngc.nvidia.com) and review the documentation for the [base jetson container](https://ngc.nvidia.com/catalog/containers/nvidia:l4t-base)

-Let's start the container:
+Let's start this container:
 ```
 # allow remote X connections
 xhost +